linode/linode_api4-python/docs/guides/core_concepts.rst

 ^^^^^^^^^^^^^

-Many models are related to other models (for example a Linode has disks, configs, volumes, backups, a region, and more).
+Many models are related to other models (for example a Linode has disks, configs, volumes, backups, a region, etc).
 Related attributes are accessed like any other attribute on the model, and will emit an API call to retrieve the related models if necessary.::